SpeakUP Academy

 What does the suffix -edged mean in English?

-The suffix -edged having an edge of a specified kind; having a quality that cuts, sharpens, or creates a dangerous boundary In Spanish it usually maps to de filo / de borde.
+The suffix -edged describes the kind of edge something has, literal or figurative: double-edged (cuts both ways) and sharp-edged (sharp, cutting).
+In Spanish it usually maps to de filo / de borde.

 Can you give an example of a word with -edged?